In situ tuning of dynamical Coulomb blockade on Andreev bound states in hybrid nanowire devices

-In Figure 2 we characterize the DCB strength in Device A. A perpendicular magnetic field of 1 T (see Fig. 1c for the $B$ orientation) drives the device normal.
-DCB effects in a normal tunnel junction are well studied \cite{Delsing_1989, Devoret_1990, Ingold, Flensberg_1992}.
-Figs. 2a-b show the characteristic suppression near zero-bias and the $T$ dependence at $V_{\text{SW}}$ = 10 V (segment fully opened, weak DCB) and -20 V (segment pinched off, strong DCB).
-Fig. S1 shows the segment conductance as a function of $V_{\text{SW}}$.
-The suppression (at base $T$) of zero-bias $G$ in the weak DCB regime is indeed weaker than the strong DCB case.
-We used the logarithmic scale for the $y$ axis to highlight the difference in low $G$.
-Note that the tunnel transmissions for Figs. 2a and 2b are similar, as reflected by the $G$s at high $T$ (0.9 K).
+In Figure 2, we characterize the DCB strength in device A. A perpendicular magnetic field of 1 T (see Fig. 1(c) for the $B$ orientation) drives the device normal.
+DCB effects in a normal tunnel junction have been well studied \cite{Delsing_1989, Devoret_1990, Ingold, Flensberg_1992}.
+Figures 2(a) and 2(b) show the characteristic suppression near zero-bias and the $T$ dependence at $V_{\text{SW}}$ = 10 V (segment fully opened, weak DCB) and -20 V (segment pinched off, strong DCB).
+For the $V_{\text{SW}}$ dependence of the segment conductance, see Fig. S1 in SM \cite{SM}.
+The suppression of zero-bias $G$ (at base $T$) in the weak DCB regime is indeed weaker than the strong DCB case.
+Note that the $y$ axis is in the logarithmic scale to highlight this difference.
+The tunnel transmissions for Figs. 2(a) and 2(b) are similar, reflected by the $G$'s at high $T$ (0.9 K).
 Keeping the same transmission is important for this comparison since the DCB strength can also be modified by the barrier transparency and scales with the Fano factor \cite{Pierre_2007_PRL, Pierre2011, DCB_PRL_2020}.

-A more quantitative description of the ``zero-bias dip'' is the power law: $G\propto \text{max}(k_{\text{B}}T, eV)^{2r}$ \cite{Ingold}, another hallmark of conventional DCB.
+A more quantitative description of the ``zero-bias dip'' is the power law: $G\propto \text{max}(k_{\text{B}}T, eV)^{2r}$ \cite{Ingold}.
 The exponent $r$ determines the effective environmental impedance ($r \times h/e^2$) and the DCB strength.
-Fig. 2c shows the extracted zero-bias $G$s at different $T$s from Figs. 2a and 2b.
+Figure 2(c) shows the extracted zero-bias $G$'s from Figs. 2(a) and 2(b).
 The dashed lines are the temperature power-law fits ($G \propto T^{2r}$), revealing $r$ of 0.16 for the weak and 0.33 for the strong DCB cases.
 The deviations below 100 mK suggests a gradual saturation of the device electron $T$.